Sunday 18 August 1940

 The Italians do not press their attacks to disrupt the evacuation, even though they easily could.
 Perhaps this is because of typical Italian military timidity.
 There is lingering suspicion, though, that the Italians hold back because of peace talks being conducted in the Vatican between Italy and Great Britain which Italy does not want to hinder.
 This is a highly controversial topic.
 In any event, such talks (if they occur) ultimately lead nowhere, so there is nothing to point to as firm evidence.
 However, if one takes the absolute longest view, the Italian forbearance at Berbera may make things easier for them when it truly is time to get out of the war.

-Three Australian sailors from HMAS Hobart, which remains in the harbour, are captured at one of the previous blocking positions outside of Berbera around this date and become the first Australian POWs of World War II.
+Three Australian sailors from HMAS Hobart, which remains in the harbor, are captured at one of the previous blocking positions outside of Berbera around this date and become the first Australian POWs of World War II.

 The campaign is a decided British defeat, and Prime Minister Churchill (who has strong views about the Italian military) is furious at everyone involved.
-As a media event it is overwhelmed by the climax of the Battle of Britain and thus receives scant attention in the Allied media.
+As a media event, it is overwhelmed by the climax of the Battle of Britain and thus receives scant attention in the Allied media.
 However, British prestige in the Middle East and throughout the Arab World, first earned by Lawrence of Arabia during World War I, is shattered.

 For Italy, today may be the highpoint of their military involvement in World War II, an unalloyed victory with no downside and insignificant losses.
 Once they occupy Berbera, they quickly begin converting it into a submarine base.